You can’t stop the waves, but you can learn to surf.

 Many professionals feel burned out for a whole host of reasons – increased responsibilities at work, seemingly constant organisational change, the growing need to “do more with less”, complex and demanding business relationships, and even the never-ending onslaught of technology.
 Lots of us live our lives in a state of what we might call ‘mindlessness’, a state where our attention is divided between so many things at once.
 Mindlessness is a state of mind where we aren’t really present in our own lives.

-Incendo works with busy people to help develop mindfulness (the opposite of mindlessness) and bring out more of their best at work and at home.
+We work with busy people to help develop mindfulness (the opposite of mindlessness) and bring out more of their best at work and at home.
 Mindfulness training teaches individuals to be more present and to perceive the world more realistically.
 As a result, they can view situations more objectively.
 This allows people to react to situations with greater intention, as they can respond based on a dispassionate evaluation of the issue at hand, instead of based on preconceived notions or knee-jerk emotional reactions.
 Mindfulness puts people in charge of their minds, attention and thoughts, which in turn leads to some wide-ranging advantages; research tells us that mindfulness is a trainable skill, with the following benefits for organisations as well as individuals:

 - Better focus and concentration